digbmc/dsgf-22-23/logs/KariFossumLogs.md

 - constructing a new SMART Goal, namely, to use StoryMaps and/or GIS to make an interactive map of the findspots of the objects in the dataset that I'm building for my thesis; I'm currently playing around with StoryMaps and reading about GIS and approaches to geospatial data

 ## Other Updates:

+## ATM Comments

+- Maybe start by finding a couple of python tutorials that are relevant and working through them?
+  - You might want to check out [this tutorial on python translation libraries](https://towardsdatascience.com/language-translation-using-python-bd8020772ccc) -- one thing to keep in mind is that some languages have better AI models than others (Romanian and Ukranian might be less robust).
+  - Here's a python learning resource I like that has [a chapter on web scraping](https://automatetheboringstuff.com/2e/chapter12/)
+- Focus on one or two digital resources to start and see if they have APIs (Automated Programming Interfaces)